ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 combined, we break down the tables by the width of the access, and list compatible Assembly Sequences for each Atomic Operation.

-This is an open ABI, we encourage improvements to this specification to be submitted to the `issue tracker page on
+This is an open ABI, we encourage suggestions and improvements to this specification to be submitted to the `issue tracker page on GitHub <https://github.com/ARM-software/abi-aa/issues>`_.
-GitHub <https://github.com/ARM-software/abi-aa/issues>`_.

-These Mappings are not exhaustive, but aim to cover the atomics we have tested.
-Please request more atomics using the issue tracker.

 Notational Conventions
 ----------------------